Nongshim

-The current logo was published in 1991, which took a form of a seed.
+The current logo was published in 1991, and is meant to resemble a seed.
 In 2003, the business switched to a holding company system and became a subsidiary of Nongshim Holdings.

 Nongshim is the largest instant noodles and snack company in South Korea.
 At the end of 2015, Nongshim had 2.57 trillion won in assets and 2.81 trillion won in sales.
 It runs 11 factories worldwide, has subsidiaries in Korea and overseas, and operates in more than 100 countries.
 The company is currently chaired by Shin Dong-won, son of the founder Shin Choon-ho.